William Brogan

 William Henry Joseph Brogan (28 April 1900 – 6 March 1983) was an Australian rugby league footballer who played in the 1920s and 1930s.
 He was a state and national representative.

 Background

-Brogan was born at West Wyalong, New South Wales on 28 April 1900.
+Brogan was born at West Wyalong, New South Wales, on 28 April 1900.

 Playing career

 He joined Western Suburbs Magpies in 1929, and after a stirling season, he was selected on the 1929/30 Kangaroo Tour and played in all three tests against England.

 Brogan is listed on the Australian Players Register as Kangaroo No.151.
-Brogan spent five years at Wests between 1929-1933 and won a premiership with them in 1930.
+Brogan spent five years at Wests between 1929 and 1933 and won a premiership with them in 1930.
 Brogan also made 11 appearances for New South Wales.

 Coaching career

 He retired from Sydney football in 1933 to captain-coach Warialda and Moree Rugby Leagues clubs.

 Death

-Brogan died at Earlwood, New South Wales on 6 March 1983, aged 83.
+Brogan died at Earlwood, New South Wales, on 6 March 1983, aged 83.